hdadvisors/chesterfield-market-analysis/docs/part-2a-4.md

 In areas where property values may be lower, prevailing market and community conditions can make development unfavorable.
 The northern Route 1 corridor was noted as an important example: despite its proximity to downtown Richmond and I-95, crime issues were repeatedly noted as a turn-off for developers.
 Furthermore, several interviewees stated that the low incomes found along that corridor would not support new market-rate development.

 Second, various development regulations were listed as challenges imposed by the county.

-- 8 out of 10 calls (to broker) are from pure multifamily developers who don't do mixed use
-- Expectation for first-floor commerical component can make financing difficult (standalone multifamily is easier)
-- Utility connection and permit fees can be high relative to other localities, along with road proffers
+These primarily focused on utility connection and permit fees, which participants claimed were high relative to other localities, along with increasing costs associated with road and transportation proffers.
+Additionally, some developers identified first-floor commercial uses, which are encouraged by the county, as challenging for financing.
+Standalone multifamily development can be easier to obtain versus mixed-use.

 Finally, nearly all respondents mentioned increasing public and political concern about new rental housing, particularly focused on apartments using public subsidy to serve lower incomes.

-- Increasing political obstructions for affordable rental housing development, especially along Route 1 ("victim of its own success" following some successful developments)
+This is especially a factor along Route 1, which one respondent called a "victim of its own success" following recent successful developments.

 ## Opportunities

-Affordable
-- Getting sites designated by county as "revitalization areas" helps with LIHTC scoring, practice should continue
-- Even small amounts of tax abatement from county would increase LIHTC scoring
-- Despite some opposition, citizens and residents will demonstrate support for new affordable rental housing
-- Continued rental development in areas served by GRTC is ideal

-Corridors
-- Hull Street likely to continue performing better than Route 1 (less of a "stigma" and strong western component)
-- Hull Street seeing more activity/interest, will continue to grow organically like Midlothian Turnpike
-- Chance to revive/reuse vacant commercial space in Route 1 / Chester / I-95 area
+In spite of the listed challenges, interviewees noted that there were several opportunities to support rental housing development in the county, and specifically along the Route 1 and Eastern Hull St corridors.

+LIHTC developers benefit greatly in the competitive scoring process when proposed developments are located in officially designated "revitalization areas."
+This has helped support LIHTC development along the Route 1 corridor by Better Housing Coalition, but continuing this designation practice could help support LIHTC development in other parts of the county, where affordable rental housing is needed just as much.
+Tax abatements, even small amounts, like the recent Route 1 corridor tax abatement policy, also help in the LIHTC scoring process---increasing the likelihood of tax credit awards.

+Continued expansion of public transportation along major corridors in the county would also help support affordable rental housing development.
+Being within 1/2 mile distance of public transportation is another scoring criteria for many publicly-financed housing developments.

+Interviewees also saw specific opportunities for each corridor.
+Many saw greater opportunities for rental housing development along the Hull Street corridor due it having less of a "stigma" and better socioeconomic conditions to support mixed-use and mixed-income developments.
+One interviewee felt that Hull Street will continue to see more development activity and interest, growing organically like the western Midlothian Turnpike.

-- County would need to provide meaningful incentives to attract market-rate development in northern Route 1
+Respondents *did* refer to opportunities along the Route 1 corridor, especially for the revitalization or reuse of vacant and underutilized commercial spaces near the Chester area.
+But interviewees felt that the county would need to provide meaningful incentives to attract market-rate development to the northern section of Route 1.